 Thanks to your support, many milestones were reached in 2023 - the Petroleum Cement Terminal opened, the parties came together to agree on a Basis-of-Design, the tariff structure was approved and Anchorage hosted a successful visit from U.S.D.O.T.
 Secretary Buttigieg.
-Port officials are now preparing cost analysis data and other materials for Terminal 2 to move the project forward on time.
+Port officials are now preparing cost analysis data and other materials for Terminal 2 to keep the project moving forward on time.

-Our primary ask for the Port is that you continue to find avenues to promote and educate your constituents and colleagues on the importance of this project for Alaska's economic future.
+While there is no formal ask of the Legislature in 2024, we ask that you continue to promote and educate your constituents and colleagues on the importance of this project for Alaska's economic future.